+CONTRAINDICATIONS

------CONTRAINDICATIONS------Hypersensitivity to buprenorphine or naloxone.
+Hypersensitivity to buprenorphine or naloxone.
 (4)

------WARNINGS AND PRECAUTIONS------
+- WARNINGS AND PRECAUTIONS-

 - Buprenorphine can be abused in a similar manner to other opioids.
 Clinical monitoring appropriate to the patient's level of stability is essential.
 Multiple refills should not be prescribed early in treatment or without appropriate patient follow-up visits.
-(5.1) - Significant respiratory depression and death have occurred in association with buprenorphine, particularly when taken by the intravenous route in combination with benzodiazepines or other CNS depressants (including alcohol).
-(5.2) - Consider dose reduction of CNS depressants, ZUBSOLV, or both, in situations of concomitant prescription.
-(5.3) - Store safely out of the sight and reach of children.
-Buprenorphine can cause severe and fatal respiratory depression in children.
+(5.1) - Significant respiratory depression and death have occurred in association with buprenorphine, particularly when taken by the intravenous (IV) route in combination with benzodiazepines or other CNS depressants (including alcohol).
+(5.2) - Consider dose reduction of CNS depressants, BUNAVAIL buccal film, or both in situations of concomitant prescription.
+(5.3) - Store BUNAVAIL buccal film safely and out of the sight and reach of children.
+Buprenorphine can cause severe, possibly fatal, respiratory depression in children.
 (5.4) - Neonatal opioid withdrawal syndrome (NOWS) is an expected and treatable outcome of prolonged use of opioids during pregnancy (5.5)

 - Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of corticosteroids, and wean patient off of the opioid.
 (5.6) - Chronic administration produces opioid-type physical dependence.
 Abrupt discontinuation or rapid dose taper may result in opioid withdrawal syndrome.
 (5.7) - Monitor liver function tests prior to initiation and during treatment and evaluate suspected hepatic events.
-(5.8) - Do not administer ZUBSOLV to patients with known hypersensitivity to buprenorphine or naloxone (5.9) - An opioid withdrawal syndrome is likely to occur with parenteral misuse of ZUBSOLV by individuals physically dependent on full opioid agonists or by sublingual administration before the agonist effects of other opioids have subsided.
-(5.10) - ZUBSOLV is not appropriate as an analgesic.
-There have been reported deaths of opioid naïve individuals who received a 2 mg equivalent sublingual dose of buprenorphine.
-(5.11) - Buprenorphine/naloxone products are not recommended in patients with severe hepatic impairment and may not be appropriate for patients with moderate hepatic impairment.
-(5.12) - Caution patients about the risk of driving or operating hazardous machinery.
+(5.8) - Do not administer BUNAVAIL buccal film to patients with known hypersensitivity to buprenorphine or naloxone.
+(5.9) - An opioid withdrawal syndrome is likely to occur with parenteral misuse of BUNAVAIL buccal film by individuals physically dependent on full opioid agonists or by buccal administration before the agonist effects of other opioids have subsided.
+(5.10) - BUNAVAIL buccal film is not appropriate as an analgesic.
+There have been reported deaths of opioid naïve individuals who received a buprenorphine dose smaller than the lowest available BUNAVAIL strength.
+(5.11) - Buprenorphine/naloxone products are not recommended in patients with severe hepatic impairment and may not be appropriate for patients with moderate hepatic impairment (5.12) - Caution patients about the risk of driving or operating hazardous machinery.
 (5.13)